NTQ – Basic New Testament Questions

-But “Christian” beliefs have at times been misunderstood or distorted, then applied quite negatively.
+But “Christian” beliefs have at times been misunderstood or distorted, then applied quite incorrectly.
 So some people have feared or avoided anything “Christian”.

 What follows is my best attempt to briefly describe and explain from the Bible what “Christian” means, and its significance.

 NTQ2 Why the Bible?

-The Bible is the primary source for “Christians”, because they believe what it says about itself.
-The Bible is their “Scripture” which teaches them the truth about God and how to live their lives in His ways 2Timothy 3:16.
+The Bible is the primary source for “Christians”, because they believe it was all inspired by God.
+It is their “Scripture” which teaches them the truth about God and how to live their lives in His ways 2Timothy 3:16.

 The Bible is a collection of 66 separate ‘books’, written by at least 40 authors over about 1500 years.
-There are still more than 5000 ancient, quite accurate copies of parts or all of the original manuscripts (this is massively more than for any other ancient documents!).
+There are still more than 5000 ancient, quite accurate copies of parts or all of the original manuscripts (this is massively more than for any other ancient literature).

 The Bible is in two sections.
 The first section is the “Old Testament” (OT), containing 39 books and is about 75% of the whole Bible.
 It is a record of God’s involvement in the history of the world since its creation by Him, from about 4000 to 400 years BC (BC means Before Christ was born).
 It mostly focusses on the Israelite peoples, as the nation initially chosen by God to make Himself known.
 It also has many predictions (“prophecies”) about the future, especially the coming of the “Messiah” (Jesus Christ).

 The second section is the “New Testament” (NT), containing 27 books.
 It has four eyewitness-based accounts of the life, teachings and influences of Jesus Christ.
-Then follows a narrative of the early geographical spread of Christianity, together with letters written to various scattered groups of Christians (“churches”) until about 90 years AD (after the birth of Jesus Christ).
+Then follows a narrative of the early geographical spread of Christianity, together with letters written to various scattered groups of Christians (“churches”) until about 90 years after the birth of Jesus Christ.